 - Accounting for partnerships

-- Companies and manufacturing
+- Companies accounting

-- Budgeting
+- Budgeting and decision making

-- The conceptual basis of Accounting.
+- Manufacturing and job cost accounting.

 It is not only a valuable course for those students considering accountancy as a career, but also for students whose long term interests lie in other fields such as law, computing, education, business management or ownership or other social sciences.